michael-e/email_newsletter_manager/readme.md

 ### Disadvantages over the Email Newsletters extension

 * It is not possible to use multiple Datasources to build up a recipient group.

-### Features

-- background processes for sending
-- no duplicate sending (to single recipients) in a campaign
-- feedback in the publish panel (and in the entry overview table)
-- send html and/or text emails
-- multiple recipient groups
-- flexible recipient personalization
-- multiple senders
-- "sender personalization" can be done in XSLT (using the field's datasource output which includes the sender ID and value)
-- verbose log files, gzipped (if available)

-### What this extension won't do

-At the time of writing the following features are supposed to be built in separate extensions (when the time comes):

-- email campaign statistics/tracking
-- email bounce management

-## Installation & Updating

-Information about [installing and updating extensions](http://symphony-cms.com/learn/tasks/view/install-an-extension/) can be found in the Symphony documentation at <http://symphony-cms.com/learn/>.

 ## Configuration